Neck pain can be caused by:

 Activities that cause neck pain

-- Spending long periods of time resting your forehead on your
+- Spending long periods of time resting your head on your upright fist or arm.

 Injuries that cause neck pain

 Minor injuries may occur from tripping or falling a short distance or from excessive motion of the cervical spine .

 Severe neck injuries may occur from:

 - Direct blows to the face or to the back or top of the head.

 - Sports-related accidents.

 Certain medical problems can cause neck pain.
 These include:

 Problems related to aging, such as: